Farmers Guide to Iowa Taxes

 Verified Summary of Payments Report

-All Iowa withholding agents are required to submit a completed Verified Summary of Payments Report (VSP) by the last day of February for withholding payments made in the prior calendar year.
+All withholding agents must submit a completed Verified Summary of Payments Report (VSP) by January 31 for withholding payments made in the prior calendar year.
 The VSP is submitted online through eFile & Pay or by touch-tone telephone.

 Employers are not required to send copies of W-2s or 1099s to the state of Iowa with the VSP.
 Employers are still required to keep copies of the W-2s and 1099s for at least four years from the end of the year for which the forms apply.